TheOdinProject/curriculum/web_development_101/git_basics/git_basics.md

 <div class="lesson-content__panel" markdown="1">

-  1. Watch [this video](https://www.youtube.com/watch?v=HVsySz-h9r4) by Corey Schafer for a great overview of some basic Git commands.
+  1. Watch [this video](https://youtu.be/HkdAHXoRtos) by Jeff Delaney for a great overview of some basic Git commands.

 </div>